jallarzie/spectrum/README.md

 This game mixes a traditional shoot ‘em up genre with color-combining gameplay.
 Kill enemies and absorb their powerups to acquire new colors and competences.
 Then use those colors to take down the target core.

-This game is using the Microsoft XNA 4.0 Game Engine.
+This game is built using the Microsoft XNA 4.0 Game Engine.

-## Installation Instructions ##
+## Build Instructions ##

-- Unzip the package
+- You must first have the following applications/components installed on your development machine to build the game from source code :
+	- Windows 7 OS (Warning: you won't be able to build the phone version of the game on a windows 8 machine.)
+	- Visual Studio 2010 SP1
+	- XNA Game Studio 4.0 Refresh
+	- Windows Phone SDK 7.1
+	- Windows Phone SDK 7.1.1 Update

 - Copy the file spectrum/spectrumContent/fonts/Minecraftia.ttf to the C:\Windows\Fonts directory
 - Open the spectrum.sln file with Visual Studio
 - Go to Debug -> Start Without Debugging